West Palm Beach Truck Accident Lawyer

-At Gonzalez & Cartwright, P.A., West Palm Beach truck accidents lawyer Charles Cartwright and his support staff work tirelessly to identify all of the factors that caused your accident.
+At Gonzalez & Cartwright, P.A., West Palm Beach, FL truck accident attorney Charles Cartwright and his support staff work tirelessly to identify all of the factors that caused your accident.
 Then they gather all the evidence needed to support your case, giving you the best possible chance for your claim to succeed, whether that’s through settlement negotiation or trial.

 Schedule a Free Consultation

 At Gonzalez & Cartwright, P.A., our attorneys pride themselves on providing clients with personalized attention.
 If you decide to take advantage of our free, no obligation consultation one of our attorneys will contact you to review the circumstances surrounding your accident and your prospects for receiving compensation.
 Should you decide to retain the services of our law firm, you will be provided with the personal cell phone number of the attorney handling your case, should you need or want to get in touch between one of the regular updates you’ll receive about the progress of your case.

 The free consultation can take place in our Lake Worth office (in downtown Lake Worth across from City Hall), or at our Pompano Beach office.
 Alternatively, we can call on you at home or in the hospital, as we know that it can be prohibitive for truck accident victims to travel.
 Evening and weekend appointments are also available; Regardless, before you accept a settlement offer from an insurance company contact us for a free consultation so you can make the most informed decision possible.

 Truck Accident Legal Services in Areas Nearby

 Frequently Asked Questions About West Palm Beach Truck Accidents